Mississippi Homeschool Laws

 The Mississippi certificate of enrollment should be submitted to the school attendance officer where the child resides no later than September 15 of each year (or as soon as possible if they decide to homeschool during the school year).
 If you’re switching from public school to homeschool, the certificate should be submitted no later than 15 days following the beginning of the official school year.

-Full details and additional links relating to the home education laws for Mississippi can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Mississippi can be found at A2ZHomeschooling.com.

 Homeschool Recordkeeping in Mississippi